- 2018 FIFA World Cup

 Nigeria have many former and current Premier League players in their ranks including Ola Aina, John Mikel Obi, Wilfred Ndidi, Victor Moses, Alex Iwobi, Ahmed Musa, Odion Ighalo and Kelechi Iheanacho.
 Nigeria have been growing in confidence and will fancy their chances of an upset, especially after a 4-2 friendly win against Argentina in Russia last November.

-Nigeria have an array of fast and physical players and are likely to have the youngest team in Russia.
+Nigeria have an array of fast and physical players and have one of the youngest teams in Russia with seven under-23 players in the squad.
 Excitement should be guaranteed and the Super Eagles’ opening game against Croatia will go a long way to deciding their World Cup fate.
 Concerns exist with the absence of a top class goalkeeper and a defence which lacks experience at the highest level.

 Iceland reached Russia 2018 as the smallest nation ever to qualify for a World Cup with a population of just 334,000.
 The achievement comes after Iceland qualified for their first ever major tournament at the 2016 European Championships, famously beating England 2-1 before losing 5-2 against France in the quarter-finals.